 Efforts started to build a new airport on Eau Claire's north side (the site of the current airport).

-Eau Claire County Airport opened at its present site.
+Eau Claire Municipal Airport opened at its present site.
 At the time, it consisted of a simple runway, surrounded by farmland and wooded area.